Gustav Schwarzenegger

-Gustav Schwarzenegger (17 August 1907 – 13 December 1972) was an Austrian police chief (Gendarmeriekommandant), postal inspector, member of the Sturmabteilung (SA), and military police officer.
+Gustav Gottfried Schwarzenegger (1 August 1907 – 13 December 1972) was an Austrian police chief (Gendarmeriekommandant), postal inspector, member of the Sturmabteilung (SA), and military police officer.
 He was the father of former governor of California and actor Arnold Schwarzenegger.

 Biography

-Schwarzenegger was born on 17 August 1907 in Graz, the son of Karl Schwarzenegger (1872–1927) and wife Cecelia (née Hinterleitner, 1878–1968).
+Schwarzenegger was born on 1 August 1907 in Mürzzuschlag, the son of Karl Schwarzenegger (1872–1927) and wife Cecelia (née Hinterleitner, 1878–1968).
 His paternal grandfather, Wenzel (Václav) Mach, was Czech, and came from the small village of Chocov near Mladá Vožice, in the Kingdom of Bohemia in the Lands of the Bohemian Crown of the Austrian Empire.
 Vaclav had a child out of wedlock with Kunigunde Schwarzenegger, and the child was originally named Carl Mach, but later adopted his mother's surname, Schwarzenegger.

 Nazi Party and SA membership

 According to documents obtained in 2003 from the Austrian State Archives by the Los Angeles Times, (Note: This was following the expiration of a 30-year seal on Schwarzenegger's records under Austrian privacy laws.)
 Schwarzenegger applied to join the Sturmabteilung (SA), the Nazi Party's paramilitary wing, on 1 March 1939.
 Austria became part of Nazi Germany after being annexed on 12 March 1938.
 A separate record obtained by the Wiesenthal Center indicates he sought membership before the annexation, but was accepted only in January 1941.

 Schwarzenegger also applied to become a member of the SA on 1 May 1939, a year after the annexation of Austria, at a time when SA membership was declining.
 The SA had 900,000 members in 1940, down from 4.2 million in 1934.
 This six-year decline in SA membership was an extended result of the three-day-long purge known as the Night of the Long Knives, a political purge carried out by Adolf Hitler against the SA, seen at that time as too radical and too powerful by senior military and industrial leaders within the Nazi party.